|

 et seq.), the provisions of this subdivision shall not apply,

-and any release of records relating to such transactions
+and any release of information relating to such transactions

 shall be governed by the Virginia Public Procurement Act.